ivlcic/neuroticla/README.md

 ├── sl_hr_sr_bs_mk_sq_cs_bg_pl_ru_sk_uk.test.csv
 └── sl_hr_sr_bs_mk_sq_cs_bg_pl_ru_sk_uk.train.csv
 ```
-(this is also the default if -s switch is omitted)
+(this is also the default if `-s` switch is omitted)

 Each language corpora is combined, shuffled and split.
 The *train / eval / test* splits
 are concatenated from all languages in order as specified in command line.

-By default the data shuffle is reproducible.
+By default the data shuffle is reproducible, so be careful here!

 For all options see:
 ```